Malliavin Calculus for the stochastic heat equation and results on the density: Introduction

-\begin{theorem} {Let $u$ be the solution to the stochastic heat equation $(\ref{smr00})$, satisfying the same assumptions as in Theorem {\ref{theorem21}}.
-Then, the probability law of the supremum of $u$ is absolutely continuous with respect to the Lebesgue measure in $\mathbb{R}$.
-Moreover, the supremum of $u$ is in $D_{1,2}$.} \end{theorem}

 The paper is organized as follows.
 In section 2, we cover some preliminaries.
 In section 3, we introduce the localization $u_n$, for which we show existence and uniqueness.
-In section 4, we apply Malliavin Calculus to prove that $u \in L_{1,2}$.
-We show the existence of $D_{s,y}u_n$, which establishes the existence of $D_{s,y}u$ locally and demonstrate that $u \in L_{1,2}^{loc}$.
-In section 5, we prove the positivity condition for the norm of $D_{s,y}u_n$ and its extension to $D_{s,y}u$, from which we infer the existence of a density for $u$.
-Section 6 is on the density of the supremum of $u$ and involves a Kolmogorov criterion estimate on $D_{s,y}u_n$, which also extends to $D_{s,y}u$.
+In section 4, we apply Malliavin Calculus to prove that $u \in L_{1,2}^{loc}$.
+In section 5, we prove a positivity condition for the norm of $D_{s,y}u_n$, from which we can establish the positivity condition for the norm of $D_{s,y}u$ and infer the existence of a density for the random variable $u(t,x)$ for any $t \in (0,T), x\in (0,1)$.
+Throughout the paper, constants $C$ and $c$ may change from one line to the next and we denote by $C_{T}$ any constant that depends on the final time $T$.